-Figure 3: Scheme of applying the RF voltage first harmonic to the grid-cathode unit.
+Figure 3: General view and scheme of applying the RF voltage first harmonic to the grid-cathode unit.
+1-the grid-cathode unit, 2-the part of coaxial line.

 An additional RF voltage is supplied from the accelerating cavity via the coupling loop, phase shifter, and coaxial line loaded on the 50 Ohm matched load.
 VSWR in the line subject to the grid-cathode unit impedance does not exceed 1.35.
 Capacitors C are blocking ones for the constant cathode bias relative to the grounded grid.